MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/nf-acxrequest-acx_request_parameters_init_method.md

 ### -param Result

 An optional Result buffer to old the result of the operation.
 Set to null if not present or if *SendMethod needs to allocate it when ResultCb is not zero.
-Caller is responsable for freeing the allocated buffer.
+Caller is responsible for freeing the allocated buffer.

 ### -param ResultCb